 Each device is scheduled for recalibration on a six-monthly basis.
-The Bureau will continue to test and calibrate the Dräger devices in the laboratory.
-The Bureau will continue with the hot swap system of recalibration and testing on a six monthly basis, thus maintain introduced efficiencies for Garda personnel.
-The Bureau will carry out most repairs in-house and will train staff in the repair of these devices (Point 1 of 5 year objectives).
+The Bureau will continue to test and calibrate the Draeger devices in the laboratory.
+The Bureau will implement a hot swap system of recalibration and testing on a six monthly basis, thus improving efficiency for Garda personnel.
+The Bureau also carries out in house repair of these devices when required and expect to continue to carry out these repairs on replacement devices.
+(Point 1 of 5 year objectives).

-The Bureau will maintain accreditation under ISO 17025 roadside breath alcohol devices.
+The Bureau will maintain accreditation under ISO 17025 for roadside breath alcohol devices.
 It will continue to maintain a high level of quality assurance in its testing programme for the lifetime of this strategy.
 (Point 2 of 5 year objectives)